arungpro/Appdynamics-and-PCF-and-Python/README.md

 Step 5: Create a user provided service to auto-discover the AppDynamics agent

         NOTE: Using cups based approach.
 One can use Appdynamics tiles, But its out of scope of this demo.
-        Also, When creating AppDynamics service, using a user-provided service, it must have name prefixed with appdynamics I m using `appdynamics-python` as my service name.
  ```
 cf create-user-provided-service appdynamics-python -p "host-name,port,ssl-enabled,account-name,account-access-key,application-name,tier-name,node-name"
  ```